specterdhanush/specter-hacker/README.md

 cd specter-hacker

-python3 beginebom.py

-Or

 python3 proemailbomb.py
 😋😋

-There are two versions
-Nope method
-python nopebom.py

 These is easy to use

 And

-The is pro version has more features:
+This is pro version has more features:

 python proemailbomb.py